10 Must-Have Customer Service Tools for a 5-star Support

 Automation

 In customer support, there are recurring tasks.
 From software updates to FAQs, there’s a lot to work on.
-Which is why it’s key to include an automation feature when picking customer service tools.
+This is why it’s key to include an automation feature when picking customer service tools.

 You can set up auto-assignments to agents.
 You can add shared labels for different kinds of queries.
 Create automated responses to common questions.
 That way, your workflow will be more organized.